See the attached documents below:

 The district's School Health Services program supports your student's academic success by promoting health in the school setting.
 Health Forms, including proof of immunization, need to be provided to the school by all new students and any student wishing to participate in sports during the school year.
-In addition, students in Grades Pre-Kindergarten, Kindergarten, 2, and 4 are required, by law, to have a current physical done by their doctor.
+In addition, students in Grades Pre-Kindergarten, Kindergarten, Grades 1, 3, 5, 7 and new entering students are required, by law, to have a current physical done by their doctor.
 Please be sure to get your physical forms and immunization records in to the school by September.
 If you need a physical form, they are available at the school.

 During the school year, the following screenings will be required or completed at school:

-Vision: Distance acuity for all newly entering students and students in Kindergarten, Grades 1, 2, 3, and 5.
-Near vision acuity and color perception screening for all newly entering students.
+Vision: Near and distance acuity for all newly entering students and students in Pre K, Kindergarten, Grades 1, 3, 5 and 7.
+Color perception screening for all newly entering students.

-Hearing: Hearing screening for all newly entering students and students in Kindergarten, Grades 1, 3, and 5.
+Hearing: Hearing screening for all newly entering students and students in Pre K, Kindergarten, Grades 1, 3, 5 and 7.

-Scoliosis: Scoliosis (spinal curvature) screening for all students in Grades 5 and 6.
+Scoliosis: Scoliosis (spinal curvature) screening for all girls in Grades 5 and 7.

-Health Appraisals: A physical examination including Body Mass Index and Weight Status Category Information is required for all newly entering students and students in Pre-Kindergarten or Kindergarten, Grades 2 and 4.
+Health Appraisals: A physical examination including Body Mass Index and Weight Status Category Information is required for all newly entering students and students in Pre-Kindergarten, Kindergarten, Grades 1, 3, 5 and 7.

-Dental Certificates: A dental certificate is requested for all newly entering students and students in Kindergarten, Grades 2 and 4.
+Dental Certificates: A dental certificate is requested for all newly entering students and students in Pre K, Kindergarten, Grades 1, 3, 5 and 7.

 A letter will be sent home if there are any findings on the screening done at school that would cause concern or need medical follow-up.
 Please call the school's Health Office if you have any questions or concerns.